DailyLollipops/BLTS-Installer/README.md

 then navigate to project directory and build from there

-`pyinstaller --onefile --add-data=assets/*;assets --icon=assets/icon.ico pysintaller --name="BLTS Installer and Migration Tool"`
+`pyinstaller --onefile --add-data=assets/*;assets --icon=assets/icon.ico installer.py --name="BLTS Installer and Migration Tool"`

 then the output will be placed on the `/dist` folder